chartpath/ramses-elasticsearch/readme.md

 #### Ranges

 Maybe we'd like to know which countries have women holding at least 50% of the seats in parliament.
-Voila:
+Voilà:

 ```bash
 $ http :6543/api/gii_countries _2013_share_of_seats_in_parliament_held_by_women=="[50 TO *]"